 Last week I spoke to a woman about her dry skin.
 Over the past couple months, she had been getting consistently dryer and dryer, even though she was using products that have, “for dry skin” and “for sensitive skin” listed on the label.
 It seemed like such a mystery but somewhere in the conversation, a lightbulb went off and I asked her what products she was using.
 We went over all of the individual products together, looking at the ingredients and talking about what may or may not be working with her skin.
 What we found was that all of the products had alcohol in them—a lot of alcohol—and her cleanser was an alcohol-based spray.
 Aha!
 Alcohol is both drying and dehydrating to the skin.

-Why the Organic Cleanser You Choose Matters
+Why the Organic Face Cleanser You Choose Matters

 What’s the first thing you use in the morning and the first thing you use when your day is over?
 Right!
-Your cleanser is the most important part of your beauty routine because it's the first thing to touch your skin.
+Your cleanser is the most important part of your beauty routine because it's the first thing to touch your face.

-Finding the right natural cleanser for your routine is kind of a goldilocks puzzle.
-If your cleanser isn’t strong enough it won’t give you a deep enough clean, leaving build up on top of the skin and the rest of your products won’t be absorbed properly.
+Finding the right natural face cleanser for your routine is kind of a goldilocks puzzle.
+If your face wash isn’t strong enough it won’t give you a deep enough clean, leaving build up on top of the skin and the rest of your products won’t be absorbed properly.
 A cleanser that is too strong for your skin can strip the natural oils, compromising your acid mantle, which can increase sensitivity and lead to the appearance of premature aging.
 Since everyone’s skin is different, there isn’t a one-size-fits-all answer but finding the organic cleanser that is just right for your skin will make all the difference in your skin.

 Sometimes we get the feedback that a natural cleanser just isn’t cleansing enough or doesn’t entirely remove makeup.
 If you feel like your natural cleanser isn’t cleaning enough, we suggest working with physical accessories to achieve the goal rather than a slew of synthetic face washes.
 Using a face brush or a washcloth will help you get the deep clean that you’re looking for and if you’re having a difficult time removing makeup with a regular washing, it can be helpful to start with a light oil or extra facial cleanser on a cotton ball to remove your makeup first.

-Check out your Ingredients
+Check out your Cleansers Ingredients

 There are a lot of reasons that you want to look at the ingredients in your skin care.
-One of them is, like the woman I spoke with that found alcohol in all of her skin care, that there are a lot of lines that use marketing terms like ‘sensitive skin’ or ‘anti-aging’ but in the long run the ingredients in those products aren’t beneficial to the skin and might even be making the problem area worse over time!
+One of them is, like the woman I spoke with that found alcohol in all of her products, that there are a lot of lines that use marketing terms like ‘sensitive skin’ or ‘anti-aging’ but in the long run the ingredients in those products aren’t beneficial to the skin and might even be making the problem area worse over time!

-We don’t think it’s a rebellious idea to want to know everything that we’re putting on our skin but there are a lot of companies out there that count on you not flipping the bottle over and doing the extra research on the ingredients they have listed.
+We don’t think it’s a rebellious idea to want to know everything that we’re putting on our face but there are a lot of companies out there that count on you not flipping the bottle over and doing the extra research on the ingredients they have listed.
 The skin is a permeable organ and though it’s very good at keeping things out, transdermal absorption is possible and there are some chemicals (ethanol being one of them) that can increase the skin’s permeability for certain chemicals.